hashicorp/vault/website/source/intro/getting-started/acl.html.md

 * permission denied
 ```

+Temporarily unsetting the `VAULT_TOKEN` environment variable for
+these commands forces vault to use the token that was written to
+`~/.vault-token` by the `vault auth` command.
+In production use, you would
+not have this environment variable set, and so this would be unnecessary.

 You also don't have access to `sys` according to the policy, so commands
 such as `vault mounts` will not work either.